 - 5. Performance majors must earn a minimum grade of "B-" each semester in the primary applied music field in order to make satisfactory progress.
 If a grade of "C+" or lower is earned, the student must repeat the semester.
 All other students must earn a minimum grade of "C-" each semester in the primary applied music field.
-If a grade of "D" or lower is earned, a student must repeat the semester. - Students must meet attendance and performance requirements in studio performance classes and labs, as set by each applied department and/or major field department. - Students must pass a general progress jury at the end of one year of secondary applied study and a proficiency test to complete secondary applied study. - 8.
+If a grade of "D" or lower is earned, a student must repeat the semester. - Students must meet attendance and performance requirements in studio performance classes and labs, as set by each applied department and/or major field department. - Keyboard students must pass a general progress jury at the end of one year of secondary voice study and a proficiency test to complete secondary voice study. - 8.
 All students must present a senior primary applied recital after qualifying according to departmental standards.
 Some major fields also require a junior recital.
-Students must enroll for primary applied study during the term when any recital is to be presented unless specifically excused from this requirement by the primary applied department. - 9.
-Students must participate in and earn credit for one of the large choirs during every semester of enrollment, up to a maximum of eight semesters, except for Music Education majors and for Bachelor of Arts in Music candidates who undertake a full-time, credit-bearing internship, for whom the maximum is seven semesters. - A maximum of three credits earned through non-required ensemble participation may be presented in satisfaction of credits in the "Free electives" category. - 11.
-A maximum of three credits earned through private coachings may be presented in satisfaction of credits in the "Free electives" category. - 12.
-B.M./M.A.T. students should review the notes provided after the chart for that degree. - 13.
+Students must enroll for primary applied study during the term when any recital is to be presented unless specifically excused from this requirement by the primary applied department. - Students must participate in and earn credit for one of the large choirs during every semester of enrollment, up to a maximum of eight semesters, except for Music Education majors. - A maximum of three credits earned through non-required ensemble participation may be presented in satisfaction of credits in the "Free electives" category. - A maximum of three credits earned through private coachings may be presented in satisfaction of credits in the "Free electives" category. - B.M./M.A.T. students should review the notes provided after the chart for that degree. - 13.
 In addition to the information given here and on the following pages, students are referred to individual department handbooks for additional information and requirements.